qinggao68/Denovo-project/README.md

 # Key Findings

-This project focused on Brookdale Senior Living, which is one of the largest senior living providers in the U.S. Some of the key findings: in the past years, Brookdale closed 25 facilities spanned across 4 states - WA, TX, Washington D.C., and CA Brookdale still has 751 facilities and has the most market presence in TX, FL, and CA with 108, 92, and 79 open facilities, respectively
+This project focused on Brookdale Senior Living, which is one of the largest senior living providers in the U.S. Some of the key findings I found:
+- in the past years, Brookdale closed 25 facilities spanned across 4 states - WA, TX, Washington D.C., and CA
+- Brookdale still has 751 facilities and has the most market presence in TX, FL, and CA with 108, 92, and 79 open facilities, respectively
-I discovered there are 14 states that Brookdale has yet any market presence, they are: "AK", "HI", "IA", "ME", "MI", "MS", "NV".
+- I discovered there are 14 states that Brookdale has yet any market presence, they are: "AK", "HI", "IA", "ME", "MI", "MS", "NV".
 "NH".
-"NM", "ND", "OR", "PA", "SD", and "VT" conducted in-depth market research and found that OR is one of the fastest-growing states that has an increasing number of older adults then I found that Multnomah County and Washington County have the highest projected elderly population in 2019
+"NM", "ND", "OR", "PA", "SD", and "VT"
+- conducted in-depth market research and found that OR is one of the fastest-growing states that has an increasing number of older adults
+- then I found that Multnomah County and Washington County have the highest projected elderly population in 2019

 # Additional Information
 In my analysis, the dataset that I found on the Homeland Infrastructure Foudation-Level is not up-to-dated.
 As of now, Brookdale has already expanded into the proposed state that I recommended in my project, which is Oregon.
 And, the numbers of both closed and still open facilities may also not been up-to-dated.